-- Reasons: Disruptive behaviour resulting in 6, 8, or 10 behaviour points in a week, ongoing investigations, writing incident statements, cooling down, or persistent uniform violations. - Sanction: RTL is a serious sanction that removes students from regular classes and social times. - Supervision: The RTL room is supervised, and students work on assignments set by their teachers. - Lunch Arrangements: Students eat lunch in the room and must hand in their mobile phones, which are secured until the end of the day. - Daily Schedule: RTL runs from 8:30 am to 3:15 pm. - Access to Learning: Students access lesson content via Google Classroom. - Late Arrivals: Arriving after 9 am without a valid reason results in repeating the day. - Recording: Completion of RTL is recorded in SIMS. - Non-Attendance: Refusal to attend RTL will prompt parental contact and potential suspension.
+- Reasons: Disruptive behaviour resulting in behaviour points in a week, ongoing investigations, writing incident statements, cooling down, or being removed from lessons / walking away. - Sanction: RTL is a serious sanction that removes students from regular classes and social times. - Supervision: The RTL room is supervised, and students work on assignments set by their teachers. - Lunch Arrangements: Students eat lunch in the room and must hand in their mobile phones, which are secured until the end of the day. - Daily Schedule: RTL runs from 8:30 am to 2:45pm. - Access to Learning: Students access lesson content via Google Classroom. - Late Arrivals: Arriving after 9 am without a valid reason results in repeating the day sanction. - Recording: Completion of RTL is recorded in SIMS. - Non-Attendance: Refusal to attend RTL will prompt parental contact and potential suspension.